-A sample quote based on a parrot worth £300, on their Lunar Monthly cover option comes to £10.50 per month for up to £3,500 for vet fees, cover for death by accident/illness, theft, Aviaries, Birdrooms and Equipment, as well as personal accident cover up to £12,500.
+A sample quote based on a parrot worth £300, on the company's Lunar Monthly cover option, comes to £10.50 per month for up to £3,500 for vet fees, cover for death by accident/illness, theft, aviaries, birdrooms and equipment, as well as personal accident cover up to £12,500.
 Lunar policies renew on a monthly basis.
 If you choose to pay a yearly fee, the level of cover reduces.

 It is important to note that these are just examples and prices vary.
 Additionally, it is always important to consider what policy changes could occur at renewal, and to read the Policy Terms and Conditions in full to make sure you know what is and isn't covered by your policy.

 Why join Bought By Many's Pet Insurance for Parrots Group?

 By joining this group, you'll be using the collective buying power you share with other parrot owners to demand better parrot insurance from pet insurance companies.
 The more people join, the better the offer we will be able to agree on your behalf.
 So, if you know any other parrot owners who might be interested in a better deal on their insurance, why not invite them to join too?

 Join our group now to find out what current promotions we’ve negotiated for pet parrot owners.

 Thinking about getting a parrot as a pet?